Minimizing the negative impacts and maximizing the positive impacts

 The scope of this regulation includes the human rights set out in the Universal Declaration of Human Rights (1948) and the principles regarding rights established in the International Labor Organization’s Declaration on Fundamental Principles and Rights at Work and the eight Fundamental Conventions that implement them.

-In 2014, we developed our own assessment impact methodology.
-It is an internal support guide for units that perform environmental, social, and health impact assessments that incorporate a focus on human rights as part of the impact assessment process.
+In 2014, we developed our own human rights impact assessment methodology.
+It is an internal support guide for units that perform human rights impact assessments that incorporate as part of the impact assessment process.

 The phases of this methodology are as follow: